vcarceler/glaza/README.md

 Глаза stores ansible facts and shows hosts inventories.
 If you already use ansible, glaza allows you to get hosts inventory.

-Populating glaza with new facts it's so easy...
+Populating glaza with new facts it's easy, just:

 a) Collect facts for a network named stallman.
 ```